CLIMAAX/crabook/crabook/CRA_steps/exploration/risk_exploration.md

 ::::{margin}
-:::{dropdown} Guiding questions - Explore Risk
+:::{dropdown} Guiding questions - Screen Risk
 :animate: fade-in
 - Which climate-related hazards and potential risks are relevant for your context?
 - What is the current situation?
 Where is the hazard occurring?
 Who is being affected?